KetanMann/Class_Conditioned_Diffusion_Training_Script-MULTI-GPU-/README.md

 prediction_type="sample" \                 # Default : "epsilon" : Noise Prediction in case DDPM with without SNR.
                                            # SNR weights and SNR loss function used in case of Sample Prediction.(very very crucial).
 ```
-For detailed info, references and default values see *CodeExplanationNB.ipynb* file attached.

 Some other parameters that were set to default are- _model_config_name_or_path, random_flip, adam_beta1, adam_beta2, adam_weight_decay, lr_scheduler, lr_warmup_steps, enable_xformers_memory_efficient_attention, logger, save_model_epochs, mixed_precision, eval_batch_size, num_epochs, use_ema, ddpm_num_steps_.

 # How to run training script

-This training script is orginally taken from Hugging Face official diffusion training script with some minor changes.
 Firstly there are some requirements:-

 ## Requirements
 ``` bash